Lenore Tawney (1907–2007) ranks among the most influential, though under-recognized, artists of the postwar fiber movement.

-Hundreds of components from Tawney’s studio were recently acquired by JMKAC from the Lenore G. Tawney Foundation with assistance from Kohler Foundation, Inc. The incorporation of many of these objects into this installation demonstrates the Art Center’s ongoing commitment to the preservation and presentation of artist-built environments.
+The Arts Center recently acquired several key components from Tawney’s studio from the Lenore G. Tawney Foundation with assistance from Kohler Foundation, Inc. The inclusion of many of these objects in this installation demonstrates the Art Center’s ongoing commitment to the preservation and presentation of artist-built environments.

 This exhibition is supported in part by The Andy Warhol Foundation for the Visual Arts and the Lenore G. Tawney Foundation.
 Additional support is provided by the Wisconsin Arts Board with funds from the State of Wisconsin and the National Endowment for the Arts.